reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 ```

 Also, you might be tempted to use [`unreachable!`][unreachable] for such code,
 but it actually _is_ reachable.
-A malicious client could send a request packet
+An ill-behaved client could send a request
-mid-connection and this design would allow it!
+packet mid-connection and this design would allow it!

 Instead, what if we were more strict with our types and split the initial
 `Request` from the rest of the `Transfer`?